Importing a Car

 You can find ITV testing stations in your region here,

-This is a long and complicated process and has become more difficult since Brexit so if you haven’t already registered your car in Spain we highly recommend you get the ball rolling as soon as possible.
-Contact us for a free quote.
+This can be a long and complicated process and has become more difficult since Brexit so if you haven’t already registered your car in Spain we highly recommend you get the ball rolling as soon as possible.

-To do the matriculation process the following must be submitted to Trafico to register the vehicle:
+To do the Spanish vehicle matriculation process the following must be submitted to Trafico to register the vehicle:

 - an application form from Trafico